mohaelmi/PhotoLabs/README.md

-# react-photolabs
+# Photolabs
 PhotoLabs is a simple stock photo application - specifically a React-based single-page application (SPA) that allows users to view photos in different contexts.

-# Photolabs

 ## Setup